jguenther/realgud-dlv/README.md

-Emacs Lisp Module to add [lldb](https://lldb.llvm.org/) support to realgud.
+Emacs Lisp Module to add [dlv](https://github.com/derekparker/delve) support to realgud.

-_Note: This is not a finished work; it needs someone who knows and uses lldb to complete it._
+_Note: This is not a finished work; it needs someone who knows and uses dlv to complete it._